 Infantile Paralysis Epidemic reached Ancaster in the year 1937, and under the orders of Dr. Speers.
-Medical Health Officer, the fair was cancelled.
-It’s one and only time.
+Medical Health Officer, the Fair was cancelled.
 A picnic was held instead.

 Today, after growing yet again, it is located at the corner of Wilson Street West and Trinity Road at the west end of Ancaster.